ctec3905students/website-hamzahl/readme.md

 # CTEC3905 Assignment
+This assignment is centred around a Single Page Application and aims to act as a portfolio where I can showcase my skills and experience.
 Initial code for the website was taken from the boilerplate code that was already generated.

 # Notes
 * Slight issue with the branching (the branch was displayed as merging in correctly) meant I had to revert to an early working state using `git reset --hard 0c9a77d`